fmariv/workshop-eotdl-bids25/workshop_data/EuroSAT-small/README.md

 ---
 authors:
   - Patrick Helber
 license: open
 source: http://madm.dfki.de/downloads
-name: EuroSAT-small-lps25
+name: EuroSAT-small-bids25
 ---

 # EuroSAT small

-This is a test datasets used for the PhiLab24 workshop.
+This is a test datasets used for the BiDS 2025 workshop.
 It is a subset of the EuroSAT dataset.